JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bots.md

 draft: false
 ---

+Bots are one of those things that are easy to get started with, but can be complex to get right.

+And many clients will want one to be embeded into their sites.

 You might be here because have seen/used Telegram bots.

 But dont get confused with chatbots vs automation: *despite tools like n8n being able to handle bots*